AT-Lorlando/SSHandler/readme.md

 - [X] Admin commands
 - [ ] TLS Discussion between server and employee
+- [ ] The password must be ciphered in the json file, and gived to the employee in a secure way
 - [ ] The password must be given by the employee to configure the account on the machines
 - [ ] Verify the data file on every ssh connection
 - [ ] The key generation must work on every OS